-- Installing wells to periodically collect water-level measurements and groundwater samples - Developing maps to help define groundwater flow - Performing calculations based on water elevation data to estimate groundwater velocities - Analyzing regional groundwater to provide a comprehensive understanding of SRS groundwater movement-and specifically contaminant movement-near facilities, individual waste units, and at the Site boundary - Characterizing regional surface water flow to assess contaminant risk to perennial streams, which receive groundwater flow
+- Installing wells to periodically collect water-level measurements and groundwater samples - Developing maps to help define groundwater flow, and visualize the extent of horizontal and vertical contamination - Performing calculations based on water elevation data to estimate groundwater velocities - Using groundwater modeling to understand future SRS groundwater movement-and specifically contaminant movement-near facilities, individual waste units, and at the Site boundary - Characterizing regional surface water flow to assess contaminant risk to perennial streams, which receive groundwater flow

-7.3.2.2 2020 Groundwater Data Summary
+7.3.2.2 2021 Groundwater Data Summary

 SRS uses more than 150 wells to monitor a significant plume beneath A/M Area.
 Some of these monitoring wells lie within a half-mile of the northwestern boundary of SRS.
 The direction of groundwater flow in the area is parallel to the Site boundary; however, groundwater flow direction can fluctuate.
-Because of this, SRS concentrates on the groundwater results from the wells along the Site boundary, as well as those between A/M Area and the nearest population center, Jackson, South Carolina (SRNS 2021a).
+Because of this, SRS concentrates on the groundwater results from the wells along the Site boundary, as well as those between A/M Area and the nearest population center, Jackson, South Carolina (SRNS 2022a).
 The data show no exceedances of drinking water standards (MCLs or RSLs) in SRS boundary wells near A/M Area.
 No detectable contamination exists in most of these SRS boundary wells.